bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 and too large and finding code within a file becomes frustrating.

-Modules within files aren't particularly useful, but they can be used to control visibility, or enable code folding.
+Modules within files aren't particularly useful, but they can be used to control visibility, enable code folding, and are commonly used for tests.

 [module system]: https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html